aretext/aretext/docs/install.md

 Packages
 --------

+**If a package is not yet available for your platform, please consider creating one!
+We are looking for package maintainers on Debian, Fedora, Homebrew, Nix, and any other platform you may prefer!**

 ### Arch Linux

 aretext is available as an [AUR Package](https://aur.archlinux.org/packages/aretext-bin/).
 If you use [yay](https://github.com/Jguer/yay), run this to install it: